irods/irods_docs/docs/system_overview/configuration.md

 !!!
 Note
     This configuration is not used with `native` authentication.

+#### `password_reuse_previous`

+Determines whether to reuse previously generated temporary passwords when re-authenticating.
+Disabling this is useful when administrators want to allow proper timeouts across multiple client sessions.
+Accepted values: '0' or '1'.
+'1' means that any valid, randomly generated passwords which exist at the time of authenticating will be reused for this authentication (matching historical authentication behavior).
+'0' means that each user authentication will generate and use a new random password.
+If set to '0', `password_extend_lifetime` no longer has any effect because each user authentication generates and uses a new password.
+The default value is '1'.

 ### Configuring authentication in `R_GRID_CONFIGURATION`

 `R_GRID_CONFIGURATION` can be modified through the `iadmin` subcommand `set_grid_configuration`.
 The current value can be queried using the `iadmin` subcommand `get_grid_configuration`.